odil-T/Land-Cover-Classification/semantic-segmentation/models/unet_sem_seg_2024-05-05--13-07-27/README.md

-This model was trained with the following hyperparameters:
+This model was trained on 1024 x 1024 images with the following hyperparameters:

 - batch size = 4
 - epochs = 50
 - loss function = PyTorch's CrossEntropyLoss
-- image size = 1024 x 1024

 Early stopping was used.
 Trained for 21 epochs.